 Similar confusion can arise if the language permits specific methods of an instance of a generic to be explicitly defined, rather than using the common code, so that behaviour is not consistent for all instantiations.
 For example, for the same generic container class, the sort member normally sorts the elements of the container into ascending order.
 In some languages, a ‘special case’ can be created for the instantiation of the generic with a particular type.
 For example, the sort member for a ‘float’ container may be explicitly defined to provide different behaviour, say sorting the elements into descending order.
 Specialization that does not affect the apparent behaviour of the instantiation is not an issue.

+(C++-specific text, move when appropriate – AI Clive.).

+.

-(C++-specific text, move when appropriate – AI Clive.).Again, for C++, there are some irregularities in the semantics of arrays and pointers that can lead to the generic having different behaviour for different, but apparently very similar, types.
+Again, for C++, there are some irregularities in the semantics of arrays and pointers that can lead to the generic having different behaviour for different, but apparently very similar, types.
 In such cases, specialization can be used to enforce consistent behaviour.

-(C++-specific text, move when appropriate – AI Clive.).Again, for C++, there are some irregularities in the semantics of arrays and pointers that can lead to the generic having different behaviour for different, but apparently very similar, types.
-In such cases, specialization can be used to enforce consistent behaviour.
+Core guidelines

+I.9 T.10, T.11, 12, 13, T.20, T.21, T.22, T.23, T.24, T.25, T.26, T.30, T.31 – forward to Clive.

 This subclause requires a complete rewrite to have it reflect C++ issues.

+Confusion with overload resolution

+Failure to meet requirements of template parameter

+Review CVE and CWE on this topic for C++

+Problem with deeply nested hierarchies

+Apply static analysis tools

+May trigger an instantiation of a class hierarchy that behaves in ways that you don’t expect.

+Overload resolution – template and explicit specialization of the same template – visibility on one or the other can change which one is used.
+Guidance make all specializations of a template be available when template is visible.

+Two-phased lookup – order makes a difference.

+Names declared in dependent base classes

+Variadic templates

+Template meta-programming

+constexpr

+6.40.2 Guidance to language users

+Use static analysis tools to diagnose the use of inappropriate types in a template interface

+Cyclic dependencies and ODR (one definition rule) use

+Consider using concepts for each template type parameter

+Write templates that check if a specific template argument fulfills the minimal syntactic requirements for the template.

+Create and use concepts that specify “meaningful” semantics

+Be aware that a constructor template or assignment operator function template will not replace compiler-provided special member functions

+For binary operator functions, consider providing them as hidden friends (AI example needed - Peter)

+Use qualified-id or this-> to refer to names that may be found in a dependent base

+For template specialization, declared the specialization:

+In the same file as the primary template; or

+In the same file as the user-defined type for which the specialization is declared.

+Do not specialize function templates, except when specialization is on a non-deduceable template parameter

 6.41 Inheritance [RIP]